saif8804/devTinder/homework.md

   -JS objet vs JSON diffrence
   - add the express.json() middleware to your app -make your signup API dynamic to recieve data from the enduser

+  -API get user by email
+  -API - FEED API -GET/FEED get all the users from database -get users by find by id

+  -difference between patch and put
+  -API update  a user
+  -Explore the mongoose documentation for model exploration. explore more about it.

+  -explore schema types options from the documentation -add require, unique, lowerCase, min, minLength, trim -add default value
+  -create a custom validate functions for genders -Improve the DB schema
+  -add timestamps to the schema